tornikegomareli/ios-simulator-cli/README.md

 ### Automatic Discovery & Usage

-AI agents like Claude, ChatGPT, and others can automatically discover and use this CLI by reading a simple specification file.
+AI agents like Claude, Codex, and others can automatically discover and use this CLI by reading a simple specification file.
 Just add a `CLAUDE.md` file (or similar agent spec file) to your project root:

 #### Example: CLAUDE.md
 ```markdown